macarbonneau/MILSurvey/How_to_Use.md

 * YS = is a vector used to tell if the instance were selected (usefull for certain algorithms).
 * QL = is a vector telling which instances have been queried in active learning.
 * QLB = is a vector telling which bags have been queried in active learning.

+## Performing an experiment ##
+1) Use the function called mainTestFucntion.m
+2) Specify which methods you want to use.
+3) Specify the name of the data set.

+For example, if you want to test mi-SVM and MInD on the Musk1 data set, write : mainTestFunction({'miSVM','MInD'},'musk1')

+When the data set is contained in a single object called D, the experiment will be performed as a 10x10-fold cross-validation.
+If a test set (DT) is included, the methods are trained on D and the results obtained on DT are reported.